tooploox/mentoring/python_backend/readme.md

     pip install -r requirements.txt

 ### Script execution
-This assumes you understang how the virtual environment is setup and how to install necessary python modules (via `pip`)
+This assumes you understand how the virtual environment is setup and how to install necessary python modules (via `pip`)

-    ./create_venv.sh
+    make [clean] create

 ## Exercise success conditions